-The sculptures are made with found and created photographs, material waste, household objects.
-Fastening disparate elements together to identify these powerful external forces, I investigate the narratives that flow between these real and imagined realities.
+Fastening disparate photographic, organic, and everyday elements together, I investigate the external and internal narratives that flow between these real and imagined realities.